Kent Wildlife Trust welcomes golden opportunity for beavers to be wild

 "Beavers are part of the solution we need to restore nature at scale and help us to become more resilient as a society to climate change and we very much welcome the recognition from Government in the ally we have in these amazing animals"

-You can have your say until 17th November
+Have your say until 17th November

 The consultation paves the way for future releases into the wild that deliver significant benefits for nature and society.
 It includes proposing a practical system for supporting landowners and communities where beaver reintroductions have taken place and recognises that the quantifiable benefits of beaver reintroductions far outweigh any financial costs.
 The public have until 17th November to have their say about the future of this keystone species.